RubyAquaMarine/aquastrade-fe/docs/DCA.md

 ### WIP

-- if using AQUA to buy ASSET B, then add fee (1 aqua) to the approval amount (users can do this manually)
-- fetch user orders : delete orders
-- make new component for the user orders
-- add number of swaps and the expected amount size per swap in UI
+- add number of swaps and the expected amount size per swap in UI to check for errors, swap_minimums_getAmountsOut,etc
+- bug in approval amounts , the 1 AQUA about is being added to usdt, etc and messes up the amounts by \*\*12

-# Details
+# tldr

 - `executeOrders` (storageID, isBuying) : Starts at index 1 (not zero)
 - `GetOrderDetails`(storageID, and matching `globalID`) : the globalID is retreivable from the factory using `GetAllOrders` .